 Some people grow up with their parents living in different homes, and some people’s parents get divorced or separate sometimes before or after they are born.
 If you are under 16, then you have the right to see both of your parents, even when they live apart.
-There might be an exception to this if the courts think it may be harmful for you to have contact with a parent.
+There might be an exception to this if the courts think it may be harmful to you to have contact with a parent.

 Your parents might arrange a way for them both to see you if they get divorced or are separated.
 Both your parents have a responsibility to look after you, but there are situations when they may not be able to properly care for you or may cause you harm.
 You have a right to protection from harm, and other adults will make sure this right is upheld.